 Know Before You Go

 The Basílica del Voto Nacional is located on the corner of Venezuela and Carchi in central Quito, seven blocks northeast of Plaza de la Independencia.
 It’s open from 9 a.m. to 5 p.m.
 Monday to Friday, and from 6 a.m. to 6:30 p.m. on weekends.
-The entrance fee is $2 USD, which will let you ascend to the top of the towers.
+The entrance fee is $2 or $3 USD.
+The $3 tick will let you ascend to the top of the towers, it must be purchased from behind the church.
 This is the highlight of most visits, offering fantastic views across the city.
 Getting up there is quite an adventure, with steep steps and ladders leading up to the top.